 - Veeam Backup Enterprise Manager: A management and reporting component that allows you to manage multiple Veeam Backup & Replication installations from a single web console.
 You CANNOT use the Veeam Community Edition license for this service.
 You need a license.

-Before you start installing Veeam Backup and Replication tool, please ensure the following prerequisites are met.
+Before you start installing the Veeam Backup and Replication tool, please ensure the following prerequisites are met.

 - Ensure you have sufficient disk space available for your repository on the server where Veeam Backup & Replication will be installed.

-– The setup can be downloaded Veeam Community edition from the following link.
+- The setup can be downloaded Veeam Community edition from the link shared above.
 You will be required to create an account in order to have access to the 30-day trial version.
-In my case I already have an account with Veeam, therefore I will not be using this UI, rather this link.

 Once you have the .iso file downloaded, you can either mount it on your server or extract it to a folder.
 Next, you can run the setup as shown below.

-As I am installing the Community edition, I will click on “Next” to operate in Community Edition mode.
-If you have a license, you can specific the path to the license key.
+As I am installing the Community Edition, I will click on “Next” to operate in Community Edition mode.
+If you have a license, you can specify the path to the license key.